-The Complainant has submitted evidence that the disputed domain name resolved to an active webpage which appeared to impersonate the Complainant as it featured the Complainant's trademarks and offered financial services.
+The Complainant has submitted evidence that the disputed domain name resolved to an inactive webpage with an error landing page.
 The test to apply to determine bad faith is that of the totality of circumstances.
 In doing so we must look to: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement), and (iv) the implausibility of any good faith use to which the domain name may be put.

 In this case, the evidence shows that the Complainant's mark is distinctive and has attained significant reputation.
-The strong reputation and distinctive character of the Complainant's mark is evidence that the Respondent is unlikely to have registered the disputed domain name without sight and knowledge of the Complainant's marks and it is implausible that there is any good faith use to which the disputed domain name may be put to.

-It is also the Complainant's evidence that the Respondent could not have registered the disputed domain name without prior knowledge of the Complainant's mark as the Respondent's name has no connection with the Complainant's INTESA SANPAOLO and INTESA marks which were registered long ago.
+The strong reputation and distinctive character of the Complainant's mark is evidence that the Respondent is unlikely to have registered the disputed domain name without sight and knowledge of the Complainant's mark and it is implausible that there is any good faith use to which the disputed domain name may be put to.
+It is also the Complainant's evidence that the Respondent could not have registered the disputed domain name without prior knowledge of the Complainant's mark as the Respondent's name has no connection with the Complainant's BOURSORAMA mark which was registered long ago.
 This is another indicator of bad faith on the part of the Respondent (see Boursorama SA v.
 Estrade Nicolas, WIPO Case No. D2017-1463).